CSCfi/csc-user-guide/docs/apps/comsol.md

 Sometimes, you may encounter errors relating to OpenGL rendering during the launch.
-The solution is to force COMSOL to start with software rendering from the command-line using
+The solution is to force COMSOL to start with software rendering from Desktop app `Host terminal` using

 ```bash
 module load comsol
 comsol -3drend sw
 ```

-For this purpose, you need to launch a full desktop session without the `single application` setting and launch COMSOL through a host terminal.

 ## More information